James Dyson may have come a bit late to the farmland party.

 £8,800 per acre.

-in the UK, in a rally which has been reflected in many other countries too.
+in the UK, a rally echoed in other countries too.

-In major Midwest states including Illinois, Indiana and
+In the US, land values in major Midwest states including Illinois, Indiana and

-Iowa, the top corn and soybean producing state, values have risen by 52% since
+Iowa, the top corn and soybean producing state, have risen by 52% since

 2010, according to the Federal Reserve.